chamidullinr/gene-expression-analysis/README.md

 and there is a lot of algorithms that overlap in both approaches.

-Usual practice in Machine Learning is to pre-process the data (i.e. apply cleaning, features scaling, etc.), then employ Machine Learning algorithms (for tasks such as classification, regression, clustering, etc.) and in the end evaluate performance of applied algorithms on the given data.
+Usual practice in Machine Learning is to pre-process the data (i.e. apply cleaning, features scaling, etc.), then employ Machine Learning algorithms (for tasks such as classification, regression, clustering, etc.), and in the end evaluate performance of applied algorithms on the given data.
 In other words, in Machine Learning one first applies algorithms and then reasons about the meaning of the results - whether the applied algorithm was appropriate for given problem and what can be improved.